 Stuck Up!
 100 Objects Inserted and Ingested in Places They Shouldn’t Be by Rich E. Dreben, Murdoc Knight and Marty A. SindhianThis book may not be the most inspiring book, but it surely will add some comic relief in your stressful workday!
 Featuring 100 real-life X-ray images of things stuck in people.
 It’s all wrong.

 Nursing Diagnosis Handbook: A Guide to Planning Care by Elizabeth Ackley and Gail Ladwig

 This reference book provides the legal scope and federal regulations foundation that NPs need for the best, most effective practices.
-Its perfect for new and older NPs, and can even be used by nursing students or nurses interested in a legal perspective.
+It’s perfect for new and older NPs, and can even be used by nurses interested in a legal perspective.

 Davis’s Drug Guide for Nurses by April Hazard Vallerand, Cynthia Sanoski, and Judith Deglin

 If you’re in the health care field, you’ve probably heard of this classic staple!
 It’s a comprehensive drug guide on the best practices for administration across the lifespan and includes monographs for both generic and trade-name drugs.

 Call The Midwife: A Memoir of Birth, Joy, and Hard Times by Jennifer Worth

 If you are interested in nurse midwifery, or simply looking to be inspired by feminine empowerment and dedication, this historical book is for you.
 While delivering babies all over London, the main character experiences all types of women.